 Interest Rates on Bridging Loans

-Rates on bridging loans are typically higher since you’re paying for the opportunity to quickly borrow a large amount of money.
+The average bridge loan interest rate typically is higher since you’re paying for the opportunity to borrow a large amount of money quickly.
 Borrowers who take out bridging loans are charged interest every day rather than once a year.
 Depending on the loan, you may anticipate paying anything from 6% to 20%APR (Annual Percentage Rate).
 This is far greater than the mortgage interest you pay on the best mortgage alternatives available today.

-Unlike a standard mortgage, interest on a bridging loan is charged in three different ways:
+Unlike a traditional mortgage, interest on a bridging loan is charged in three different ways:

 Rolled up – Interest payments are added to the loan and paid out when the bridging loan is completed.